dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

   and processing -- but such manifestations do not exclusively exist within a single conscious entity.
   - ![Firenado](/img/posts/fear-is-the-mind-killer/firenado.jpg)
-    - as an example, training the recognition of Firenado's within systems. optimizing on the number of features/signals included in training and in the deployment of the algorithm.
+    - as an example, training the recognition of Firenados within systems. optimizing on the number of features/signals included in training and in the deployment of the algorithm.
     - E.G. volumetric vectorfield data, volumetric radiation data